 I’ve tested this stew with both dried and fresh.
 Fresh is the clear winner (and I really don’t often have a preference).
 But you absolutely can use dried here.
 As a general rule you’ll want 1/3 less herbs if you’re using dried instead of fresh.
 So for this recipe that means you’ll use 1 tsp dried thyme and 1 tsp dried rosemary.

 Arrowroot flour is an amazing thickening agent.
-A lot less processing is used to create it (versus white flour) so it’s an easy swap to make if you’re trying to clean up your diet.
+A lot less processing is used to create it (versus all purpose flour) so it’s an easy swap to make if you’re trying to clean up your diet.
 Additionally, it thickens quickly, has no taste, and doesn’t give your food a cloudy appearance.
 It’s more expensive than white flour; however, a bag will last you a long time.

-Can you omit the arrowroot flour if you don’t have it?
+Can you omit the flour in stew?

 Absolutely!
 It won’t alter the taste at all.
 The only difference you’ll see is that the stew won’t get as thick.